Find out how HR Staff n' Stuff can transform your business.

 This employee is paid well above the award and has satisfied the overpayment in the specific pay period.

-However, if the employee were paid just $29 per hour, or $57,304 per annum.
-Their monthly payment would be $4775.33, and the employer would be required to pay the employee an additional $108.18 in that pay period.
+However, if the employee were paid just $29 per hour, or $57,304 per annum, their monthly payment would be $4775.33.
+The employer would be required to pay the employee an additional $108.18 in that pay period.

-In the meantime, continue to apply Award provisions as read, and make sure you keep accurate records of all employees’ hours worked and maintain a level of confidence each pay period that your annualised salary is sufficient.
+In the meantime, continue to apply Award provisions as read.
+Make sure you keep accurate records of all employees’ hours worked.
+Maintain a level of confidence each pay period that your annualised salary is sufficient.

 If you have any questions or need support on this matter, please don’t hesitate to contact one of our team.
 As always, we are here to help.